Find Affordable College Courses

 Doctor’s Degrees in Cultural Studies & Analysis

 There are 7 colleges and univerities across the nation that offer a doctor's degree in culture studies.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 46% were students from underrepresented racial-ethnic groups.
-Also, 23.1% of culture studies graduates were international students.
+This degree is more popular with female students, and about 52% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 10.3% of culture studies graduates were international students.

 Education Levels of Culture Studies Majors

-During the 2020-2021 academic year, 13 students earned their doctor's degree in culture studies.
+During the most recent year for which data is available, 29 people earned their doctor's degree in culture studies.
 This makes it the 207th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in culture studies at each degree level.